davips/lamdheal-j/README.md

 The project first target is to finish a production quality interpreter;
 the second one is to write a compiler to generate Java code and/or JVM bytecodes; and the third goal is to compile indirectly to machine code via C code (without Java interaction support, of course).

+For developpers:
+It is highly dependent on Scala Parser Combinators and can be forked to easily suit your own language parsing needs.